Tony Hills (American football): New Orleans Saints

 On October 6, 2015, shortly after being cut by the Ravens, Hills signed with the New Orleans Saints, his tenth team of his NFL career.
 Expected to be only a backup in his first game after signing, a nationally televised Thursday Night Football game against Atlanta, he ended up playing left tackle for most of the game after an injury to Saints rookie Andrus Peat.
 Hills ultimately played in 8 games for the Saints in 2015.
 He started the 2016 off-season as a free agent, but returned to the Saints on August 1, 2016.
 On September 3, 2016, he was released by the Saints.
 He re-signed on September 21, 2016 after an injury to P.J.
 Williams.
 His two years with the Saints were his most productive, appearing in 19 games, more than double with all other teams combined.
 At the end of the 2016 season he was asked to not re-sign.

 Detroit Lions

-On June 8, 2017, Hills signed with the Detroit Lions.
+On June 8, 2017, Hills signed with the Detroit Lions, his 11th team.

 On July 31, 2017, Hills announced his retirement from the NFL.